 Category 5 is limited to research on federal public benefit programs.
 Research on state or local public benefit programs are outside the scope of Category 5.

 Category 6: Taste and Food Quality Evaluation Studies

-- The food must be wholesome, meaning that the food ingredients have not been manipulated by the investigator.
+- The food ingredients may not have been manipulated by the investigator.

-- Moreover, the content of the food cannot be detrimental to the health of the research subjects.
-If it involves plants or animals raised for food products, the level of chemical additives or environmental contaminants must be at or below the levels approved by the FDA, EPA, or USDA.
+- If it involves plants or animals raised for food products, the level of chemical additives or environmental contaminants must be at or below the levels approved by the FDA, EPA, or USDA.